octopusengine/linux/network.md

 mtr             (Network diagnostics - traceroute/ping)
 ip a l / a s    (addr show)
 arp             (ip & MAC addr. with robust feature set)
+$ arp -a        (display all hosts in alternative BSD style)
+$ more /etc/hosts

 nmap            (network mapper)
 $ nmap - sn / -v -A / -sP 192.168.0.*